anshupitlia/BookingApp/README.md

 # BookingApp
-Lets you to book a meeting if it has available slot - MVP
+Lets you book a meeting room if it has available slot - MVP